zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Plural modifiers
 ================

 Avoid plural modifiers.
-For example, it should be a system administrator, not a systems administrator.
-It doesn't matter how many systems this person manage, we don't typically use the plural of a word to modify a noun.
-Here a list of exceptions:
+For example: system administrator, not a systems administrator.
+It doesn't matter how many systems this person manages;
+it's better to avoid using a plural of a word to modify a noun.

+However, some exceptions do occur when the plural form is generally considered
+singular: sales, physics, operations.
+Ask if you are unsure.

 * operations manager
 * sales department
 * graphics team

-There are always exceptions, especially when the plural form is generally considered to be singular: sales, physics, operations.
-It is best to adhere to this rule and ask if you are unsure.

 Parenthetical plurals
 =====================